Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ===

-# Task 2: Preparing the Hyper-V Host
+# Task 2: Prepare the Hyper-V Host

 ## Introduction

-Before initiating a migration, it is critical to download the script needed for the Hyper-V Host machine to execute accepting all prompts and set the Network connectivity category profile.
+Azure Migrate requires some preparation of the Hyper-V host before beginning a migration.
+For this lab, those preparation steps have been consolidated into a PowerShell script that enables required services and sets permissions.
+Running this script ensures the host is ready to support VM replication and migration.

 ## Description

-In this task, you will download a script on the Hyper-V Host machine and run it from Powershell to set up the profile for the Network Connectivity Category.
+In this task, you will run the Azure Migrate preparation script using PowerShell on the Hyper-V host (your Lab VM).

-## Success criteria
+## Success Criteria

-- You can download the Hyper-V migrate script.
+- You have downloaded the Azure Migrate Hyper-V preparation script
-- You can set the Network Connectivity Category successfully.
-- You can Execute the script on the Hyper-V Host machine successfully in Powershell.
+- You have executed the `MicrosoftAzureMigrate-Hyper-V.ps1` script on the Hyper-V host without errors
+- You have reset the network connectivity category to **Public**

-## Learning resources
+## Learning Resources

 - [Preparing for migrating Linux Virtual Machine to Azure](https://learn.microsoft.com/en-us/azure/migrate/prepare-for-migration?view=migrate-classic)

-## Key tasks
+## Key Tasks

-1. [ ] In the Search Bar on the Lab VM, search for "powershell".
+1. [ ] On the Lab VM, open the **Search Bar** and enter `"powershell"`.

     ![The Windows Search Bar is highlighted on the Task Bar with powershell entered into the search box.](media/lab-vm-search-bar-powershell.png)

-2. [ ] In the search results window, select **Windows PowerShell** under **Apps** and select **Run as administrator**. **CRITICAL**: DO NOT select Windows PowerShell ISE.
+2. [ ] In the search results, select **Windows PowerShell** under **Apps** and select **Run as administrator**.

+    > **Important**: Do not select **Windows PowerShell ISE**.

     ![In the Windows Search window, PowerShell is highlighted and selected under Apps and Run as administrator is highlighted.](./media/10-ps-admin.png)

-3. [ ] In the Windows PowerShell terminal, run the following command to set the `NetworkCategory` of the `NetConnectionProfile` to `Private`:
+3. [ ] In the PowerShell terminal, set the network category to **Private** by running:

     ```powershell
     Set-NetConnectionProfile -NetworkCategory Private
     ```

-4. You can verify the `NetworkCategory` was set to `Private` by executing the following command:
+4. [ ] Verify the change by running:

     ```powershell
     Get-NetConnectionProfile